experiandataquality/proweb/README.md

 ## Getting started

 Download or clone the repository.
-You will need to copy the files to your web server in order to test them out.
+You will need to copy the files in the C# folder to your web server in order to test them out.

 ### Configuring The Server Path